I’m sure I’m opening up a huge can of worms, but in the deepest of my hearts I want to share with you my own experience on food stamps this year.

 People, we need compassion and there’s no changing my mind that these types of people that need us the most also deserve to nourish their families through these times.

-I was at an event, and told that this specific company didn’t accept EBT cards because their product was a specialty product.
+I was at an event, and told that this specific company didn’t accept ebt cards because their product was a specialty product.
 Pastured meat, to them was a specialty product.
-You know, I can understand that because they work hard to raise these animals in the way that they do, but is that saying that if you’re using food stamps and in a difficult situation that you’re only good enough to eat factory farmed raised meat?
+You know, I can understand that .
+They work hard to raise these animals in the way that they do, but is that saying that if you’re using food stamps and in a difficult situation that you’re only good enough to eat factory farmed raised meat?

 Knowing the damage that factory farmed raised meat can do to a child, including adding hormones to their sensitive growing bodies, and on top of that, antibiotics to an immune system that’s not yet completely strong enough to handle that is unacceptable to be given to any child.
 Praise God in our situation we had already purchased our pastured meat for the year in January using our tax money, but I strongly believe that all children should have access to pastured meat filled with nourishing fats, omega 3, vitamin d, and other natural minerals and vitamins.